Jane Fraser (businesswoman): Personal life

 Fraser is married and the mother of two sons.
-Her husband Alberto Piedra, a former banker and native of Cuba, left his job as a bank manager in Europe during the 2008 financial crisis to spend more time caring for their young children.
-In June 2015, Fraser appeared on a CBS Local report about Citi Global Community Day, in which she and other volunteers spruced up the Liberty Square public housing project in Miami.
+Her husband, Alberto Piedra, a former banker and native of Cuba, left his job as a bank manager in Europe during the 2008 financial crisis to spend more time caring for their young children.

-In April 2021, during her first televised interview as CEO of Citigroup (on CNBC), Fraser disclosed that despite the [British] accent, she had "been a proud American [citizen] for the last 20 years".
+In April 2021, during her first televised interview as CEO of Citigroup on CNBC, Fraser disclosed that despite the [British] accent, she had "been a proud American [citizen] for the last 20 years".

-In May 26, 2021, during a congressional testimony before the United States Senate Committee on Banking, Housing and Urban Affairs, Fraser noted in her opening remarks as CEO of Citigroup, that she first arrived in the United States in 1987, before becoming a U.S. citizen in 2001.
+On 26 May 2021, during a congressional testimony before the United States Senate Committee on Banking, Housing and Urban Affairs, Fraser noted in her opening remarks as CEO of Citigroup, that she first arrived in the United States in 1987, before becoming a U.S. citizen in 2001.